Coffee berry borer

 • Sawdust-like debris (frass) may be visible near the hole.

-• Most eggs, larvae and adults remain inside the coffee fruit (berries), so fruit must be cut to check for infestation.
+• Most eggs, larvae and adults remain inside the bean, so the bean must be cut to check for infestation.

-• Infestation can sometimes cause internal rotting of fruit.
+• Infestation can sometimes cause internal rotting of beans.

 May be confused with

-Coffee berry borer is similar in appearance to many small bark beetles found in tropical and subtropical areas.
+CBB is also similar in appearance to many small bark beetles found in tropical and subtropical areas.
 Many of these other bark beetles are harmless and do not infest coffee plants.

 CBB needs to be identified by an expert.
-If you suspect you have found CBB, report it online or contact us online, by phone or in person.
+If you suspect you have found CBB, report it online or call Biosecurity Queensland on 13 25 23.

 Distribution